-Millie Bright says Chelsea Women will not underestimate our opponents Arsenal when they meet on Saturday, despite the Blues comfortably beating our London rivals in the Women’s Super League in January.
+Millie Bright says Chelsea Women will not underestimate their opponents Arsenal when they meet on Saturday, despite the Blues comfortably beating our London rivals in the Women’s Super League January.

 Tickets for the final are still available to purchase online and on the gate on matchday, priced at £10 for adults and £1 for concessions.
 The game will also be shown live on BT Sport 1.
 Kick-off is 5.30pm.